Have Fun and Make Friends

-Celebrated annually on December 18th, Qatar National Day (QND) is a public holiday and national commemoration of Qatar’s unification and independence.
+Celebrated annually in December, Qatar National Day is a public holiday and national commemoration of Qatar’s unification and independence.

 Qatari Cultural Night is a wonderful opportunity for the entire Georgetown community to learn more about the rich traditions of Qatari culture.

 Qatar’s National Sport day encourages the country to be healthy through an annual holiday held on the second Tuesday in February.

 The Community Iftar offers students the chance to share a meal with all the members of the GU-Q community during the month of Ramadan.
 Muslims fast during the day throughout the month of Ramadan, and the Iftar meal celebrates food and fellowship at the end of the day.